Effective Tattoo Removal

-The Center for Dermatology and Laser Surgery has more than 17 years of experience in the laser removal of tattoos.* Our center takes pride in offering both Q-switched Nd-YAG and Alexandrite lasers to greatly increase our success in the treatment of complex multi-colored tattoos.
+Unwanted tattoos can be truly difficult to deal with.
+Unwanted ink can serve as a nagging reminder of a bad decision.
+Most traditional tattoo removal systems can be painful and ineffective.
+Our center takes pride in offering both Q-switched Nd-YAG and Alexandrite lasers to greatly increase our success in the treatment of complex multi-colored tattoos.
 With the recent acquisition of the PicoSure laser, the best in class laser for tattoo removal, The Center for Dermatology and Laser Surgery has cemented its position as one of the premier laser tattoo removal centers in Northern California.

-Previous methods of tattoo removal had significant disadvantages including incomplete pigment removal, non-selective tissue destruction, and unsatisfactory cosmetic results such as atrophic or hypertrophic scars.
-A short pulse of intense light emitted by the laser selectively targets the tattoo pigment in the dermal skin layer with minimal damage to surrounding tissue.* This laser energy causes the tattoo ink to fragment into small pigment particles that are removed by your body’s immune system and through the elimination of the particles from the surface of the skin.* Dark tattoos may have larger ink masses and may require several treatments to break the ink into small enough particles for disposal by the body.
-Tattoos gradually fade.* However, since the laser cannot regulate the speed of the fading process, it is better to treat more conservatively than aggressively, allowing the surrounding tissues to relax during the weeks to months between treatments.
+During a tattoo removal session, a short pulse of intense light emitted by the laser selectively targets the tattoo pigment in the dermal skin layer with minimal damage to surrounding tissue.* This laser energy causes the tattoo ink to fragment into small pigment particles that are removed by your body’s immune system and through the elimination of the particles from the surface of the skin.* Dark tattoos may have larger ink masses and may require several treatments to break the ink into small enough particles for disposal by the body.
+Tattoos gradually fade after treatment.
+However, since the laser cannot regulate the speed of the fading process, it is better to treat more conservatively than aggressively, allowing the surrounding tissues to relax during the weeks to months between treatments.